 What does the undue hardship exemption mean for employees?

-The employer must prove that complying with the law is significantly difficult after each complaint.
-Unless they do that, and until they are granted an exemption, they must comply with the law.
 Because there are examples of innovative, inexpensive solutions for every industry, earning an undue hardship exemption may be challenging for businesses.
 There are no exemptions for employers with more than 50 employees.